bitwiseworks/python-os2/Doc/tutorial/classes.rst

    o
    g

-Anything that can be done with generators can also be done with class based iterators as described in the previous section.
-What makes generators so compact is that the :meth:`__iter__` and :meth:`next` methods are created automatically.
+Anything that can be done with generators can also be done with class-based iterators as described in the previous section.
+What makes generators so compact is that the :meth:`__iter__` and :meth:`~generator.next` methods are created automatically.

 Another key feature is that the local variables and execution state are automatically saved between calls.
 This made the function easier to write and